feedhenry/fh-fhc/doc/common/configuration.md

 fhc configuration [list] <app-id> <destination>
 fhc configuration set <app-id> <destination> <key> <value>

-where destination can be one of: studio, android, embed, iphone, ipad, blackberry, windowsphone7, nokiawrt or 'all'
+where destination can be one of: studio, android, embed, iphone, ipad, blackberry, windowsphone7 or 'all'

 ## DESCRIPTION